✶ Memories ✶

 I appreciate the great freedom I have had with this room.
 Perhaps when it's redone and I've figured out how I want it to be organised, I'll show you that!

-green hearts dividergreen hearts divider
+green dividergreen divider

 Home and Cardiff during reading week: 6-9/NOV/24